baoxingsong/mlmm/README.md

 This software and the multiple allelic function in Irisas have not been well tested yet.

-All the multiallelic implemented here have biases, the biallelic model is still the most "safe" model for association analysis.
+All the multiallelic models implemented here have biases, the biallelic model is still the most "safe" model for association analysis.